Share

 The short-term rental market in London is thriving.
 Reports reveal that there are more than 75,000 Airbnb listings in the city by March 2023, with 61% being entire homes for rent.
 Not only that, short-term leases are getting longer with guests choosing to book 7.9 nights on average – which is an improvement from the 4.8 nights average before the pandemic hit.

 This tells you two things.
 The market is still quite competitive and guests are choosing to stay longer per booking.
-If you want to improve your rental property’s occupancy rates, you have to make sure your property is well-maintained so guests will choose to book it over other short-lets in the area.
+If you want to improve your rental property’s occupancy rates, you have to make sure you are maintaining properties well between guests.

 One of the strategies that you can use to improve occupancy rates is to make your property physically appealing.
 It’s not just about making it visually attractive.
 It’s about making sure it maintains its structural integrity.
 The best way to do that is through proper maintenance practices.